Grupeer News - Is Grupeer another Scam?

 If you consider yourself a short-term investor, we suggest you invest money on platforms such as Mintos or PeerBerry where you’ll get a much higher liquidity.
 It’s important to notice, however, that Grupeer currently offers loans with a higher average interest than these platforms.

-Grupeer’s support is very responsive.
+Grupeer’s support used to be very responsive.
 When collecting additional information that we wanted to include in our Grupeer Review, we received a reply within only two hours.

 Note that Grupeer isn't communicating with any parties at the moment.
 We have been contacted by one person who's managing Grupeer's public relations.
 Unfortunately we haven't received any answer to our suggestion to organize a webinar where the CEO would address all the accusations.